As a follow-up to our story, I wanted to share what I’ve learned since Baylor’s autism diagnosis 2 years ago.

 We took those test results to the psychologist and based on that data, and the data she gathered on her own, she agreed to give Baylor a mild autism diagnosis.
 That day, as I drove back to work, thinking of the ranges of diagnosis’s…. not knowing which one was most accurate… I just sobbed and didn’t know what I should do next.

 I was also pregnant with Wells and was overwhelmed to think I could possibly have another boy with autism.
 This was the day that I realized I needed to quit work and dedicate my time to getting Baylor the help he needed.
-It was one of the most heartbreaking and life-changing days of my life.
+It was one of the most heartbreaking, but life-changing days of my life.

 Since then, so much work has been done.
 With the help of teachers, ABA therapists, a bio-med doctor, and his sheer will-power, Baylor has overcome challenges that I thought would be so hard for him.
 He’s reading chapter books, making friends, eating school lunches (praise!!!), he’s kind, thoughtful and loving.
 He’s progressing so well, and it has eased my heart so much.
 Now that I have this perspective, I wanted to share the things I wish I would’ve known on the day we got his autism diagnosis, in hopes it would help ease your heart, too.